appsmithorg/appsmith-docs/website/docs/reference/widgets/maps.md

 The Map widget is used to display lat, long data on a google map and allows users to select locations on a map as lat, long.

 :::info
 To use the Maps widget on a self-hosted Appsmith, ensure that Google Maps is set up on your instance.
-For more information, see [Configuring Google Maps on a Self-hosted Appsmith Instance](/getting-started/setup/instance-configuration/google-maps).
+For more information, see [Configuring Google Maps on a self-hosted Appsmith instance](/getting-started/setup/instance-configuration/google-maps).
 :::

 <VideoEmbed host="youtube" videoId="xCTiPNlBKLU" title="How to use Map Widget" caption="How to use Map Widget"/>